 Set Your Aim for Another Debt

-Paying off a major debt like a car loan or mortgage will free up a portion of your monthly budget.
+Paying off a debt like a car loan or credit cards will free up a portion of your monthly budget.
 The first thing you should consider is putting the same payment amount you’ve already been making toward paying off other loans and credit card debt.
 Start with paying off the debt with the highest interest rate first.
 Paying off more than the minimum amount each month allows you to pay a greater percentage of the principal on your loan and even save on interest over the long term.

 Create a Safety Net